The Martial Compendium 5E

 Spellstrike

 At 10th level, you learn how release spells with your strikes.
-When you hit a creature with your bonded weapon, you can expend your Bonus Action and one superiority die to cast a Mage Knight spell.
+When you hit a creature with your bonded weapon, you can expend your Bonus Action and one Stamina to cast a Mage Knight spell.
 The spell must be instantaneous, have a casting time of 1 Action, and target one creature or affect an area (cone, line or sphere).
 When you cast a spell this way, the following effects apply:

 • If the spell forces a saving throw on the struck creature, that creature has Disadvantage on the saving throws made against it this turn.